malhaouit/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 This project covers three important concepts in world of scripting, parsing and processing files (***loops, conditions, and parsing***).
 To accomplish the tasks we will need some tools like ***while*** loop, ***for*** loop, ***if*** condition and other commands that are required to accomplish the tasks of this project.
 It includes **11** mandatory tasks and **4** advanced tasks.

-**Note**: For more information about the privacy of this project see the README file of the repo.
+**Note**: For more information about the privacy of this project and other related projects see the README file of the repo.

 ## Project Structure

 ### Mandatory Tasks

-- Task 0: Brief detail
+- Task 0: Create a SSH RSA key pair
-- Task 1: Brief details
-- ...
+In this task we are asked to create a SSH RSA key pair (public key and privte key) using the command **ssh-keygen**.
+For more information take a look at the manual (man: ssh-keygen)

 ### Advanced Tasks